dheerajshenoy/IMGV/README.md

 # Changelogs and Bug Fixes

+- 17 Aug 2024

+    - Add `const`, `noexcept` to functions.
+    - Make function arguments `const` if not being changed.
+    - Pass function arguments by reference and allow function arguments to get value by rvalue.

 - 16 Aug 2024
     - STDIN images now create temporary files which are destroyed when the program exits.
     - Make small functions inline for increased performance.